 In 2009, four months after losing his health insurance, Doug was diagnosed with lung cancer.
 The events depicted in the film cover this time and took place during the congressional debates over what would become “Obama-care.”
-What started out as a portrait of my dear friend became a part of my grieving process as well as a look at a health care system that was tragically broken.
+What started out as a portrait of my dear friend became a part of my grieving process as well as a look at a health care system that was, and remains, very broken.

 This is a dark story.
 It reflects an equally dark time in my life.
-Though I’m proud of my creative choices in the telling, I’m grateful to say, I could never make this film again, because I’m no longer the man who made it.
+Though I’m proud of my creative choices in the telling of this story, I’m grateful to say, I could never make this film again, because I’m no longer the man who made it.

 Jens Lindemann, Wayne Bergeron and Arturo Sandoval – three of the world’s finest, virtuoso trumpet players – do a sendup of “The Godfather” in this 5 minute, comedic promo for Gard Bags.